Single Serving Tiramisu Recipe

 Variations

-Lemon Tiramisu, just make a soaking syrup for the ladyfingers with limoncello in these proportions: for every 100 g of water 40 g of sugar, heat by stirring, and only when the syrup has cooled, add 30 ml of limoncello or lemon cream.
-For the cream, just add grated lemon zest to the base cream.
+Lemon Tiramisu, simply make a syrup for the ladyfingers with limoncello in these doses: for every 3.5 oz of water, use 1.4 oz of sugar, heat by mixing, only when the syrup has cooled, add 1.0 oz of limoncello or limoncello cream.
+For the cream, simply add grated lemon zest to the base cream.

-For fruit tiramisu, especially with strawberries: prepare a syrup to soak the ladyfingers like this: for every 100 g of water, 40 g of sugar, heat by stirring.
+For the fruit tiramisu, especially with strawberries: prepare a syrup to soak the ladyfingers like this: for every 3.5 oz of water, use 1.4 oz of sugar, heat by mixing.

-Only when the syrup has cooled, add 100 g of fruit juice or fruit puree.
+Only when the syrup has cooled, add 3.5 oz of fruit juice or fruit centrifuge.

-For the cream, make the base cream then alternate with layers of fruit salad
+For the cream, make the base cream then alternate layers with fruit salad

-For both cases, you can sprinkle with white chocolate flakes, or pistachio granules, or shredded coconut.
+In both cases, you can dust with white chocolate flakes, pistachio granules, or shredded coconut.

 Storage

-You can store this dessert in the fridge for up to 2 days, do not freeze
+This dessert can be stored in the fridge for up to 2 days, do not freeze

-• Are there variations to the classic tiramisu?
+• Are there any variations to the classic tiramisu?

-Yes, like the pistachio one click here Pistachio Tiramisu
+Yes, the pistachio one, click here Pistachio Tiramisu

-• Can I make it as a cake?
+• Can I make it into a cake?

 Author image